7 Best Laptops for Fusion 360 in 2023

 Who said you couldn’t have a budget laptop for Fusion 360 AND a convertible at that?
 HP Envy x360 is one such machine with a touchscreen panel.

 Envy packs a Ryzen 7 CPU and AMD Radeon graphics.
 It’s not the strongest combo out there, but it worked great with light and medium Fusion workload.
-If you’re working with heavy assemblies and super-complex simulations, I’d still go for the Intel i7.
+If you’re working with heavy assemblies and super-complex simulations, I’d still go for Intel i7.

 Nevertheless, the display looks amazing — I love the deep blacks and contrast on this machine, along with a responsive touchscreen that supports both pen and touch features.
 Since this is a convertible, the display flips back 360°.